General Camp Information

 What if my camper has special needs?

-If you child has special needs (dietary, allergy, behavioral, physical, etc.) please notify us in advance by contacting 800-433-4149 and/or firstname.lastname@example.org.
-We want your child to have the best camp experience possible and can only do this if we know the unique needs of your child!
+If you child has special needs.
+Please notify us in advance by contacting 800-433-4149 and/or email@example.com.
+We want your child to have the best camp experience possible and will work with you to better understand how to support your child.

 Payment and Registration